MichaelRinglein/BootstrapAccordionNoJS/README.md

 Second I changed and added the id's in the Card buttons and Card bodies.

 Third I added the onclick="togglePanel(this)" to each button.

-The togglePanel(this) function loops through all available Panels and switches all of but the selected.
+The togglePanel(this) function loops through all available Panels and switches all off but the selected by simply adding or deleting Bootraps own "show" class.